slideflow/slideflow/docs-source/source/custom_extractors.rst

     >>> features.shape
     (24, 33, 1024)

-...and perform feature space analysis, as described in :ref:`activations`.
+Finally, the feature extractor can also be used to perform latent space analysis and generate mosaic maps, as described in :ref:`activations`.

 Slideflow includes a registration system for keeping track of all available feature extractors.
 To register your feature extractor, use the :func:`slideflow.model.extractors.register_torch` decorator.